Sustainability

 Whenever an accident is serious enough to require time off work, the president of the Group company concerned reports it to top management so that the entire JFE Shoji Group can enhance safety management.
 There is also an annual safety commendation system to promote these activities.
 We use these activities to raise the level of Group-wide safety management and continually promote safe and secure working environments.

-- Zero accidents resulting in death (we have had no deaths since 2018)
+• Keep the number of serious accidents at zero (we have had no deaths since 2018)

 Initiatives to support diverse workstyles